The Elements of End-to-end Deep Face Recognition: A Survey of Recent Advances: Face Representation

 \subsubsection{General architectures}

-With the advanced feature learning ability of deep convolution neural networks~\cite{Krizhevsky2012ImageNetCW,Simonyan2015VeryDC,Szegedy2015GoingDW,He2016DeepRL,Chollet2017XceptionDL,Huang2017DenselyCC,Wang2017ResidualAN,Hu2018SqueezeandExcitationN}, deep face representation has made great progress.
-Among them, AlexNet~\cite{Krizhevsky2012ImageNetCW} obtained the first place in ImageNet competition (ILSVRC) in 2012~\cite{deng2009imagenet} and achieved significant improvement compared with the traditional methods.
-Then, VGGNet~\cite{Simonyan2015VeryDC} presented a more generic network, which replaced the large convolutional kernels by the stacked 3$\times$3 ones, enabling the network to grow in depth.
-In order to enlarge the network without the extra increase of computational budget, GoogleNet~\cite{Szegedy2015GoingDW} developed an inception architecture to concatenate the feature maps that are generated by the convolutions of different receptive field.
-Soon, GoogleNet was applied to face representation learning, namely FaceNet~\cite{Schroff2015FaceNetAU}.
-More recently, ResNet~\cite{He2016DeepRL} proposed a residual mapping framework to make it possible for training deep networks that have hundreds of layers.
+With the advanced feature learning ability of DCNNs~\cite{Krizhevsky2012ImageNetCW,Simonyan2015VeryDC,Szegedy2015GoingDW,He2016DeepRL,Chollet2017XceptionDL,Huang2017DenselyCC,Wang2017ResidualAN,Hu2018SqueezeandExcitationN}, face representation has made great progress.
+Among them, AlexNet~\cite{Krizhevsky2012ImageNetCW} obtains the first place in ImageNet~\cite{deng2009imagenet} competition (ILSVRC) 2012 and achieves significant improvement compared with the traditional methods.
+Then, VGGNet~\cite{Simonyan2015VeryDC} presents a more generic network, which replaces the large convolutional kernels by the stacked 3$\times$3 ones, enabling the network to grow in depth.
+In order to enlarge the network without the extra increase of computational budget, GoogleNet~\cite{Szegedy2015GoingDW} develops an inception architecture to concatenate the feature maps that are generated by the convolutions of different receptive field.
+Soon, GoogleNet is applied to face representation learning, namely FaceNet~\cite{Schroff2015FaceNetAU}.
+More recently, ResNet~\cite{He2016DeepRL} proposes a residual structure to make it possible for training deep networks that have hundreds of layers.
 ResNet is a modern network that has been widely used on many visual tasks, including face recognition.
-Moreover, AttentionNet~\cite{Wang2017ResidualAN} introduced the attention module into residual networks for leveraging the spatial attention in the feature inference.
-SENet~\cite{Hu2018SqueezeandExcitationN} presented squeeze-and-excitation (SE) blocks to fuse the channel-wise and spatial information, which can be also regarded as an attention mechanism in channel dimension.
-Additionally, several lightweight neural networks~\cite{Iandola2017SqueezeNetAA,Zhang2018ShuffleNetAE,Howard2017MobileNetsEC,Sandler2018MobileNetV2IR,Ma2018ShuffleNetVP} were proposed to achieve the speed and accuracy trade-off.
-All of these architectures have been employed as backbone network for representation learning in the face recognition literature after being designed.
+Additionally, several lightweight neural networks~\cite{Iandola2017SqueezeNetAA,Zhang2018ShuffleNetAE,Howard2017MobileNetsEC,Sandler2018MobileNetV2IR,Ma2018ShuffleNetVP} are proposed to achieve the trade-off between speed and accuracy.
+All of them have been employed as backbone network for representation learning in the face recognition literature after being designed.